emmajanedrews/base-template/agent-training.md

 #### Featured Webinar:

-**Rule the Market: Listing Your Way to More Leads & Profit, February 2018** — [Video](https://youtu.be/vZhWv3lzrkk) — [Resources](https://www.dropbox.com/sh/p7vqzrww1ynr3fu/AACMCTLA3ZIjFbnHyHILqamla?dl=0)

-As we prepare for the spring market, it’s important to make sure that your listing process is well-oiled and ready to go.
-Too often, we see agents go into a potential listing without a plan.
-Having a streamlined process will allow you to prospect more, and go on more appointments.
-If you’re looking to systemize your listing process, I encourage you to watch this webinar discussing how you list your way to more leads and profits.
+**Hire Help Now - Increase Your Leads, Cut Your Hours and Net More Money** — [Video](https://www.youtube.com/watch?v=3auqOiLwvUI&feature=youtu.be) — [Resources](https://www.dropbox.com/sh/p7vqzrww1ynr3fu/AACMCTLA3ZIjFbnHyHILqamla?dl=0)

+We’re officially in the spring market, and things are heating up.
+Right now, your time may be extremely limited.
+You may not always want to admit it, but you may need help in order to increase your sales and productivity.
+If you’re struggling to manage the workload you have, or if you find yourself working too many hours, I encourage you to look at this 30-minute webinar titled “Hire Help Now - Increase Your Leads, Cut Your Hours and Net More Money”.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vZhWv3lzrkk?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen=""></iframe>

 ### Previous Webinars:

+**Rule the Market: Listing Your Way to More Leads & Profit, February 2018** — [Video](https://youtu.be/vZhWv3lzrkk) — [Resources](https://www.dropbox.com/sh/p7vqzrww1ynr3fu/AACMCTLA3ZIjFbnHyHILqamla?dl=0)

 **Prospecting to Profits: Warm & Cold Calls made Easy, January 2018**— [Video](http://prospectingtoprofits.pagedemo.co/) — [Resources](https://www.dropbox.com/sh/jawh3ts46yi9xbw/AAD27BTKHZjBIg5KjCN9xM2Na?dl=0)